 At temperatures higher than recommended, cucumbers rapidly turn yellow and quality deteriorates.
 This color change is accelerated if the cucumbers are stored in the same room with apples, tomatoes, or other ethylene-producing crops for more than a few hours.
 Even 1 ppm ethylene may cause yellowing in 1 day.
-Yellowing can be retarded by holding cucumbers in a controlled atmosphere (CA) of about 3-5% oxygen, allowing storage for about 3 weeks.
+Yellowing can be retarded by holding cucumbers in a controlled atmosphere (CA) of about 3 to 5% oxygen, allowing storage for about 3 weeks.
 Cucumbers may also yellow rapidly if they have been harvested too mature.

 Cucumbers are very susceptible to shriveling.
-The relative humidity should be kept at about 95%.
+The relative humidity (RH) should be kept at about 95%.
 In addition, fresh market cucumbers are usually waxed to minimize moisture loss and improve their appearance.
 Shrink-wrapping with polyethylene film can also prevent moisture loss and is a widespread practice for European-type greenhouse cucumbers.
-A higher temperature, 55°F (12.5°C), is recommended for these greenhouse cucumbers, allowing 1-2 weeks storage.
+A higher temperature, 55°F (12.8°C), is recommended for these greenhouse cucumbers, allowing 1 to 2 weeks storage.
+Coatings and wraps that reduce shriveling also reduce development of CI symptoms (but not the injury).

-Pickling cucumbers can be stored at 34-36°F (1-2°C) with 90-95% relative humidity for 1 week if processed immediately on removal.
-They will develop chilling injury symptoms if not processed promptly.
+Pickling cucumbers can be stored at 34 to 36°F (1.1 to 2.2°C) with 90 to 95% RH for 1 week if processed immediately on removal from storage.
+They will develop CI symptoms if not processed promptly.
 Pickling cucumbers should be hydrocooled after harvest, particularly if mechanically harvested during hot weather, as they respire faster and produce more ethylene than if hand harvested.
 In some cases, they are iced for transport before processing.
 Use only potable water for making package ice.